BigRoomStudios/schwifty-migrate-diff/README.md

 ```
 ---

-- Create an npm 'migrate' script so that schwifty's `migrationsMode` plugin option is set to either 'create' or 'alter'.
+- Create an npm 'migrate' script so that schwifty's `mode` plugin option is set to either 'create' or 'alter'.

 Ex.
 ```